mickfuzz/dyne_docs/src/terminal/docs/35-the-sed-text-processor.md

 ## Basic Syntax and Substitution

 A common use of Sed is to change words within a file.
-You may have used
-\"Find and Replace\" in GUI based editors.
+You may have used "Find and Replace" in GUI based editors.
 Sed can do this much more powerfully and faster:

      $ sed "s/foo/bar/g" inputfile > outputfile